brentlintner/linus/TRACKER.md

 * If model stops mid file, even if continue, it won't write the file
 * Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
 * Resume is really slow for giant files
-* Ensure trailing newlines don't happen a lot
+* Ensure trailing newlines always are added to files?
-    * This means we drop an empty last part too?

 ### Features